bmc-cs-software-analysis/383/index.md

 ---

-This course is an introduction to the fundamental data structures of computer science: linked lists, stacks, queues, trees (BSTs, heaps, AVLs and other self-balancing BSTs), hash tables, sets (Union-Find), graphs and their accompanying algorithms.
-Principles of algorithmic analysis and object reasoning and design will be introduced using mathematical techniques for the notions of both complexity and correctness.
-More practical issues, such as memory management, searching, sorting and hashing, will also be covered.
+This course offers an introduction to the theoretical foundations of software analysis and its applications in software engineering and security.
+Effective program analysis is essential for ensuring the reliability, security, and performance of software systems.
+Students will explore a range of methods for analyzing program behavior including testing, static analysis, and formal methods.
+The course emphasizes both theoretical knowledge and practical experience through implementation of analysis tools and engaging with current state-of-the-art techniques.

 <!-- Display an alert about upcoming homework assignments -->
 {% capture now %}{{'now' | date: '%s'}}{% endcapture %}